 - Inspect your mattress and bed frame, particularly the folds, crevices and the underside, and other locations where bed bugs like to hide.

 - Wash all your linens in the hottest water possible and place them in a hot dryer for 45 minutes.
 Consider covering your pillows and mattress with a plastic cover.

 - Remove all unnecessary clutter.

-- Call Magical Pest Control and have one of our licensed technicians visit your home to handle this for you.
+- Call A to Z Pest Control and have one of our licensed technicians visit your home to handle this for you.
 Bedbugs are extremely difficult to eliminate and require a trained professional.

 How do I prevent bed bugs from entering my home?

 - Although even the cleanest homes and hotels can have bed bugs, regular house cleaning, including vacuuming your mattress, can help to prevent an infestation.
 Clean up clutter to help reduce the number of places bed bugs can hide.

 - Be careful when buying used furniture or clothes.
 Make sure to inspect the used item, and feel free to ask the retailer if the items were checked for bedbugs.